gpoesia/socratic-tutor/README.md

   This might take a few minutes.
 It should download all dependencies and then compile our library.
   If all goes well, you should find the library at `target/release/libcommoncore.so` (or the equivalent extension in your operating system).

+  If you are a Mac user, you might see an error when running the above script.
+If that is the case, please check this issue ticket [https://github.com/rust-lang/rust/issues/60149](https://github.com/rust-lang/rust/issues/60149) and follow the instructions there to set additional linker arguments.

 * Finally, we only need to place that library in a location that we can import from Python.
   Simply create a symbolic link at the root of the project and named `commoncore.so`, that points to the compiled library: